gamehero10/DailyPlannerApp/README.md

 # DailyPlannerApp
 This is a daily planner app.
+It will help users organize their daily routine and hobbies.